Jakemcp97/PP5-smartsolutions/README.md

 ---

-##  Screen shots of the site and it's responsive abilities:
+##  Screen shots of the site and it's responsiveness:

 I used http://ami.responsivedesign.is/ to check what it would look like on all devices.